 Improving Women’s Access to business financing:

-AWM: According to the 2014 International Finance Corporation (IFC) report, Women often bear the brunt of poverty and limited access to economic opportunities, due to unfavorable access to financing.
+AWM: According to the 2014 International Finance Corporation (IFC) report, Women often bear the brunt of poverty and limited access to economic opportunities, due to unfavourable access to financing.
 As an experienced business leader and successful entrepreneur, what can be done to improve women’s access to finance?

-Tajano: I believe this scenario has changed a bit in the last six years.
+Trajano: I believe this scenario has changed a bit in the last six years.
 Although access to finance is much more difficult for women, some measures have been taken, but impacted by the economic crisis of this period in the country.
 We need to promote inventive public policies for female entrepreneurship and facilitate and privilege women’s access to funding from public institutions.

 AWM: Challenges of Women Entrepreneurship: What are those sentiments that derail the efforts of women in the investment circle?

-Tajano: It is the result of a predominant sexist culture and paradigms that established that women should not occupy leadership positions.
+Trajano: It is the result of a predominant sexist culture and paradigms that established that women should not occupy leadership positions.
 Breaking this cycle requires quotas in publicly traded companies for women’s participation on boards.
 Quota is a transitory process to reduce inequalities.
-This is one of the steps, but many policies to encourage female entrepreneurship should be taken, as women are increasingly the decision-making center of the family in any purchase or investment.
+This is one of the steps, but many policies to encourage female entrepreneurship should be taken, as women are increasingly the decision-making centre of the family in any purchase or investment.